peterkappus/nanodash/README.md

 - Add tests.
 Yes, really.
 - Make it easy to configure the times when the clock background should turn red.
+- Document some architecture goals.
+E.G. tiny light-weight modules that can be swapped in and out.
+- Build a way to rotate through various panels on a timer.
+- Build a text snippet display module (read from Google docs, or JSON, or HTML.
+Display one chunk every day?)
+- Build a news/headline module.
+- Make more awesome...

 ## Done Recently (changelog)
 - Make bus regex, bus URL, and forecast location configurable